1. Skip to content

 Rabbi Yaakov Levitan

-Yaakov Levitan was a vital part of Sydney's Jewish infrastructure known for his kindness and tireless work in assisting others, Chabad said.
+Yaakov Levitan was a vital part of Sydney's Jewish infrastructure and known for his kindness and tireless work in assisting others, Chabad said.

 Originally from South Africa, the 39-year-old is survived by his wife and four children.